vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 #### Monadic ####
 > maidsafe/nfs/expected_operation.h

-The REST API returns ExpectedOperation<T> objects which use an error type that depends on T. This makes monadic programming difficult because the unwrap functions in boost::expected will not work as desired.
-The REST API includes some standalone functions that return a boost::expected object with a consistent error type, std::error_code.
-After removing the OperationError<T>, retrying the failed operation is not possible.
+The REST API returns `ExpectedOperation<T>` objects which use an error type that depends on `T`.
+This makes monadic programming difficult because the unwrap functions in boost::expected will not work as desired.
+The REST API includes some standalone functions that return a `boost::expected `object with a consistent error type, `std::error_code`.
+After removing the `OperationError<T>`, retrying the failed operation is not possible.

 ```c++
 template<typename T>